Energy-Efficient Federated Learning with Relay-Assisted Aggregation in IIoT Networks: Introduction

 Short-range, low-power in-X subnetworks (SNs) are being actively explored by both industry and academia for deployment in industrial environments such as robots, sensors, and production modules, aiming to replace traditional wired control infrastructure in the IIoT \cite{Gilberto}.
 Each SN typically includes a controller access point (AP) and multiple actuators and sensors that communicate locally to collaboratively train a model.
 For example, a camera integrated into a production module can locally train a model to classify products—representing a typical use case of localized learning within an SN.

 In a typical IIoT deployment, tens of such machinery devices operate as independent SNs, each capable of interacting with an edge server (ES).
 By leveraging FL, these SNs can collaboratively train a global model without sharing raw data, preserving privacy and reducing communication overhead.
-However, implementing FL in IIoT SNs comes with unique challenges.
-Signal blockages, severe multipath fading due to metallic environments, and device mobility can introduce significant communication delays and model inconsistencies, which conflict with the ultra-low latency and high reliability requirements of industrial applications.
-Addressing these challenges is critical for ensuring the timely and efficient operation of FL in IIoT SN.
+However, implementing FL in IIoT SNs presents unique challenges.
+Signal blockages, severe multipath fading in metallic environments, and device mobility can lead to unreliable links and increased communication delays.
+These delays result in asynchronous or outdated model updates across SNs, introducing model inconsistencies that degrade convergence and learning accuracy.
+Such effects conflict with the ultra-low latency and high reliability requirements of industrial applications.
+Addressing these challenges is critical for ensuring the timely and efficient operation of FL in IIoT SNs.